SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       destroyChannel(channelName)
     </td>
     <td>
-      This will cause AGSocket to unsubscribe that channel and remove any watchers from it.
+      This will cause <a href="api-ag-server-socket">AGServerSocket</a> to unsubscribe that channel and remove any watchers from it.
-      Any AGChannel object which is associated with that channelName will be disabled permanently (ready to be cleaned up by garbage collector).
+      Any <a href="api-ag-channel">AGChannel</a> object which is associated with that channelName will be disabled permanently (ready to be cleaned up by garbage collector).
     </td>
   </tr>
   <tr>